 New technology for EV battery cooling tools, the use of dielectric fluid, has been introduced.
-3M is the company that makes specialty or engineer-grade fluids for advanced thermal solutions for EVs.
+3M is a company that makes specialty or engineer-grade fluids for advanced thermal solutions for EVs

 Why A lot of trials and RDs helped in the expansion of its understanding.
 At is the Future of Immersion Cooling Solutions